zchips/W_S10_Challenge/README.md

 ### 👉 TASK 3 - Redux setup

 - Inside [store.js](./frontend/state/store.js) lives the setup of your Redux store
+- Setup is simplified due to the use of Redux Toolkit, and might look different to what you're used to
-- Redux, Redux Toolkit, Redux Thunk, RTK Query are already installed and working
+- Redux, Redux Toolkit, Redux Thunk and Redux Devtools are already installed and configured
-- The Redux store is already available to your component tree (see Redux Devtools)
+- The Redux store is already available for use by components (see Redux Devtools)
-- Plug in your own reducer(s) as you build them during the following tasks
+- Plug in your own reducer(s) as you build them in the following tasks, see example

 ### 👉 TASK 4 - Track the history of orders using Redux